 This recipe is quick and very easy to make.
 It's really a simple cooked tomato sauce, with a few other flavours added.

-- Start by frying the onion in the olive oil.
-You want the onions to take on a little colour, as this will add to the flavour.
+Heat a pan over a medium heat and add the olive oil.
+Fry the chopped onion in the olive oil until starting to turn golden.
+You want the onions to take on a little colour, as the caramelisation will add sweetness and depth of flavour.

-This low sugar tomato ketchup recipe will store in a fridge for a week or so.
-It also freezes very well.
+This kid-friendly low sugar tomato ketchup recipe can be stored in a fridge for a week or so.

 Frequently asked questions